Gliese 569: Properties

 The primary star Gliese 569A is a flare star.
-The nature of brown dwarf binary Gliese 569B is highly uncertain, and it was even suspected Gliese 569Ba itself may be either a low-mass star or a binary object.
+The star was given its variable star designation, CE Boötis, in 1975.
+The nature of the brown dwarf binary Gliese 569B is highly uncertain, and it was even suspected Gliese 569Ba itself may be either a low-mass star or a binary object.
+But with a mass about 8-9% that of the Sun means it may possibly be a binary of two extremely low mass ultra-cool dwarf stars that are extremely dim, dim enough to look like a brown dwarf.
 Both brown dwarfs are weakly variable, likely due to starspot activity.